SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 1. From Sites listing page, click on a site.

-2. Click ‘Forecasts’ to find the Observations listing for that site.
+2. Click **Forecasts** to find the Observations listing for that site.

 3. Select a Forecast.
-Click ‘Download Data’ on the Forecast page.
+Click **Download Data** on the Forecast page.
 	<img class="my-3" src="/images/forecast.png"/>

 4. Specify a date range, timezone and format, and click download.